Japanese Knife Types and How to Use Them

 Honesuki / Boning

-A honesuki is a Japanese boning knife and differs from its Western version, in that it has a triangular shape and a stiff blade with very little flex.
+A honesuki is a Japanese boning knife and differs from Western-style knives, in that it has a triangular shape and a stiff blade with very little to no flex.
 The honesuki works incredibly well for deboning poultry and cutting through soft joints.
-Typically it has an asymmetrical edge, although 50/50 balanced versions (not favoring left of right handed use) exist.
+Typically it has an asymmetrical edge, although 50/50 balanced versions (not favoring left or right-handed use) exist.
 Due to its shape and height, the honesuki can also function nicely as a utility or petty style of knife.

 See all Honesuki Knives